CS231n • Convolutional Neural Networks

 -

-The following figure presents how pooling layers shrink and downsample the input.
-Notice how a larger input region is compressed into a smaller output while retaining the dominant features.
+The following figure illustrates how pooling layers shrink and downsample the input.
+Larger input regions are compressed into smaller outputs, but the dominant features are retained.

 Max Pooling